h0mbre/h0mbre.github.io/_posts/2019-05-24-Boofuzz_to_EIP_Overwrite.md

 You can read more about `boofuzz` installation and documentation [here](https://boofuzz.readthedocs.io/en/latest/user/install.html).

 ### Vulnserver
 Now we need our badly written application.
-I downloaded and used the `.zip` hosted [here](http://sites.google.com/site/lupingreycorner/vulnserver.zip) from my Windows 7 VM, but feel free to download directly from the autor [here](https://github.com/stephenbradshaw/vulnserver).
+I downloaded and used the `.zip` hosted [here](http://sites.google.com/site/lupingreycorner/vulnserver.zip) from my Windows 7 VM, but feel free to download directly from the author [here](https://github.com/stephenbradshaw/vulnserver).

 The `.exe` will run as long as its companion `essfunc.dll` file is in the same location.
 I moved both to my desktop for ease of use in the Windows 7 VM.